Robin970822/DABC-Net-for-COVID-19/README.md

 * Lung: output of lung segmentation(optional)
 * Lesion: output of lesion segmentation

-Then, choose appropriate HU range (e.g. -1024~512) via right sliding window.
+Then, choose appropriate HU range (e.g. -1024~512) via right slide window.

 ![](fig/tool_visual.png)

 #### Progress predict:
 * Meta data: Csv format data.
 Put the path of data or click 'Demo' button to get an example.
 * Method: Use First two scans / First three scans / First scan to predict the progress of disease.
-* Output path: (optional) Results will be save in txt file.
+* Output path: (optional) Results will be saved to a text file.
 If this value is empty, file will save in working directory.

 ![](fig/predict_ui.png)